LAST REVIEWED Mar 29 2021 14 MIN READ

 It can be relatively expensive, depending on the salaries of your employees.

-Essentially, a safe harbor plan’s main benefit is convenience (less testing hassle and flexibility in contributions) but the downside is that it’s not free, and comes at a slight cost in terms of administrative work as well.
+Essentially, a safe harbor plan’s main benefit is convenience — it offers less testing hassle and more flexibility in contributions.
+However, the downside is that it’s not free and comes at a slight cost in terms of administrative work, as well.

 How much does a safe harbor 401(k) plan cost?

 The more employees you have, and the higher their salaries are, the more expensive a safe harbor 401(k) will be for your company.

-If you offer a non-elective safe harbor plan , it will be easier to calculate the total budget for the plan, as it is that percent of your total payroll.
-So for instance, companies offering a 3% non-elective contribution, with 10 employees each earning $60,000 each would contribute $60,000 x 10 x 3% = $18,000 total.
+If you offer a non-elective safe harbor plan, it will be easier to calculate the total budget for the plan because it is that percent of your total payroll.
+So, for instance, companies offering a 3% non-elective contribution, with 10 employees each earning $60,000 each, would contribute $60,000 x 10 x 3% = $18,000 total.

 Use our safe harbor calculator to get a better idea of how much a plan will cost your business.
 If you’re looking for a great 401(k) for your employees, click here to request more information about Human Interest.